• Skip to main content

 5380 Clinical Social Work Practice II

 Prerequisite(s): A minimum grade of a B in SWO 5370.
+A minimum grade of B is required for this course.

 Students will learn transdiagnostic clinical treatment models and skills.
 Emphasis is given to students demonstrating clinical skills that address a wide range of client contexts and goals.
 A grade of B or better must be received in this course to complete the requirements for the master’s degree.